IABTechLab/uid2docs/docs/guides/advertiser-dataprovider-guide.md

 As an advertiser, or a data provider acting on behalf of an advertiser, you might send or receive UID2 data in different ways.

-As an advertiser, you can send data in the following ways:
+Within the ad tech industry, advertisers use identity to build audiences, track conversions, and generate their graphs.
+As an advertiser, here are some examples of how you can do these things with UID2.
+There are other examples of how you can use UID2, outside these use cases.
+Examples:

+(**GWH_KL uptohere**)

 - For audiences:
   - Via pixels